Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

-# cadnux-app 🚀
+# TITAN 🚀

-**cadnux-app** is a robust web application built with Next.js, designed to provide a comprehensive platform for managing [**TODO: Briefly describe the core purpose of cadnux-app here.
+**TITAN** is a robust web application built with Next.js, designed to provide a comprehensive platform for managing [**TODO: Briefly describe the core purpose of TITAN here.
 For example, "employee data, security information, and operational tasks" or "ticketing and support requests"**].
 It leverages a modern tech stack to deliver a performant, secure, and user-friendly experience.

 This project integrates a frontend developed in TypeScript/React with a backend service written in Python, enabling seamless data exchange and complex logic execution.